sumonhn22/energy-consumption/README.md

 # Energy consumption prediction by Time series model

-* The data is taken from: https://www.kaggle.com/robikscube/hourly-energy-consumption.
+* The data is taken from [kaggle](https://www.kaggle.com/robikscube/hourly-energy-consumption).
 The data is an hourly time series regarding the power consumption (in MW) in the Dayton region.
 The data spans from 2004-10-01 to 2018-08-03 (**n=121271**)

 ### Activatate the virtual environment